-Communications and data is the heartbeat of any office.
+Communications and data are the heartbeat of any office.
 Taken in that context, your office cabling is the lifeline that sustains, supplying both power and a conduit for the vital data that drives your business.

-While that statement probably makes office cabling sound much more romantic than it really is, it’s still an integral component of your day-to-day function, and for that reason it’s important to get it right.
+While that statement probably makes office cabling sound much more romantic than it really is, it’s still an integral component of your day-to-day function, and for that reason, it’s important to get it right.

 Office cabling serves several purposes, but essentially, it carries power and data signals to the appropriate equipment.

 Your office cabling could be very simple or complex, based on the size of your operation and how many workstations you operate at any given time.
 But in all cases, it must be well thought out prior to installation in order to maximize the available space and your overall floorplan.